arthurs14/node-nasa-project/README.md

 # Node Nasa Launch Project

-This project focuses on building a backend with Node.js and Express to interact with a React front end.
+This project focuses on building a backend with Node.js and Express to interact with a pre-made React front end.

 ## Steps to Run